juankamilomarin/WebShop/README.md

 Ninject package was used for handling dependency injection.
 RegisterServices method was updated in NinjectWebCommon.cs class

 <br/><b>Data access technology choice</b><br/>
-I decided to use ADO.NET instead of EntityFramework on behalf of performance.
+I decided to use ADO.NET instead of EntityFramework on behalf of performance (although this could be argued by some of my peers).
 I used store procedures from the data base to get and update the data

 <br/><b>Use of both controllers: MVC and Web API</b><br/>
 There are three MVC controllers: